isomerpages/moe-acjc/index.md

           url: /c-c-a-competitions/national-school-games-2023-a-division/
   - infopic:
       title: Congratulations to Class of 2022
-      description: "On the 17th of February 2023, ACJC received the GCE A-Level examination results for the Class of 2022. "
+      description: On the 17th of February 2023, ACJC received the GCE A-Level examination results for the Class of 2022.
       button: Click here for details
       url: /showcase/2023/acjc-celebrates-the-class-of-2022/
       image: /images/InfoPic/class of 2022.jpg